 A. In general, higher-than-normal PSA levels signal that something has changed in the prostate gland.
 If a man has been treated for prostate cancer with surgical removal of the gland, most physicians believe that PSA levels should be very low—that is, less than 0.2 nanograms per milliliter (ng/mL) of blood.
-If the PSA number goes up during two consecutive readings after surgery, it may mean that prostate cancer has returned or spread from its original site to other organs.
-In men who have been treated with radiation, doctors look for three consecutive rises in the PSA number.
-They may also order other tests to further evaluate the situation.
+If the PSA level goes up during two consecutive readings after surgery, it may mean that prostate cancer has returned or spread from its original site to other organs.
+In men who have been treated with radiation, three consecutive rises in the PSA level may indicate a return or spread of the cancer.
+Your doctor may also order other tests to further evaluate the situation.

 Q. Is it appropriate to have radiation treatment for metastatic prostate cancer even though I was already treated with radiation before the cancer spread?

-A. In general, if you have already received radiation to the pelvis near the prostate gland, more radiation to that area would not be recommended.
-But if you develop a problem such as pain in the bones of the arms, legs or spine and those areas have not been exposed to radiation before, you most likely could be treated with radiation to those areas.
+A. If you have already received radiation to the pelvis near the prostate gland, more radiation to that area would generally not be recommended.
+But if you develop a problem such as pain in the bones of the arms, legs, or spine and those areas have not previously been exposed to radiation, you most likely could be treated with radiation to those areas.